Turtles

 -

-Enhance buffers around ponds by planting native plants.
-These buffers help to filter pollutants out of run-off that enters these important wetlands.
+Enhance the areas around ponds by planting native plants.
+These 'buffer areas' help filter pollutants out of water run-off that enters these important wetlands.

 -

-Never take a wild turtle home and never release a pet turtle into the wild!
+Never take a wild turtle home and never release a pet turtle to the wild!

 Imposters

-If you would like assistance in enhancing existing turtle habitat on your properties, please contact Okanagan Similkameen Stewardship by email at info[at]osstewardship.ca
+If you would like help enhancing turtle habitat on your property, please contact Okanagan Similkameen Stewardship at info[at]osstewardship.ca